Akash-Chak/Machine-Learning/README.md

-# google-colab
+# Machine-Learning
-It is the repository to save all the colab work
+It is the repository for all the machine-learning related work and datas